Running a basic text search

 Comments: Search across comments added to resources.

 Next, define your search criteria.
 In the Search bar, you can either specify a search term, select a recently viewed resource, or select an available filter.
-As you start typing in the search bar, the system suggests possible matches for your search.
+As you start typing in the search bar, the system uses the auto-suggest fields and suggests possible matches for your search.

 Click the Search button to run a search.
 Explore your search results.
 Use the sort options to sort your search results.